Skip to content

 7. Attach the generated HAR file to your support ticket or email.

-1. Go to the web page where the issue occurs.
+1. Navigate to the webpage where the issue occurs.

-2. Press F12 to open the Developer Tools and select the Network tab.
+2. Press F12 to open Developer Tools and select the Network tab.

-3. Refresh the page or repeat the steps that cause the issue to record the network activity.
+3. Refresh the page or reproduce the steps that cause the issue to record network activity.

-4. Click the Export as HAR button (looks like a floppy disk icon) in the Network tab’s toolbar.
+4. Click the Export as HAR button (appears as a floppy disk icon) in the Network tab’s toolbar.

 6. Save the HAR file to your computer.